RahatGithub/url-shortener/README.md

 # 🚀 URL Shortener Project

-A URL shortening application with authentication, built with React for the frontend and Node.js + Express + MySQL for the backend.
+A full-stack URL shortening application with authentication, built with React (Vite + Tailwind) for the frontend and Node.js + Express + MySQL for the backend.

 ## 🌟 Features